illepic/downfall-guild/drupal/d6/sites/all/modules/captcha/README.txt

   The basic CAPTCHA module has no dependencies, nothing special is required.

 Conflicts/known issues:
-  CAPTCHA and page caching do not work together currently.
+  CAPTCHA and authcache/boost caching do not work together currently.
   However, the CAPTCHA module does support the Drupal core page caching mechanism: it just disables the caching of the pages where it has to put its challenges.